 Moo Natavudh Pungcharoenpong, who is the founder of Ookbee, is a venture partner and Krating Poonpol, who is also a notable tech leader in the country, is another venture partner.
 People who find that they are having trouble obtaining the funding that they need for their business may discover that contacting these prominent entrepreneurs and setting up a meeting can help to smooth the way.

 Small Business Loan

 When most entrepreneurs are thinking about obtaining funding for their business, the bank is likely to be the first place that they turn.
-Major banks tend to offer a variety of specialised options for situations such as small business ownership in the form of microloans.
-However, people who are setting up a company in Thailand for the first time are likely to find that the main obstacle in obtaining a small business loan navigating the way through an often very tough lending period.
+Major banks tend to offer a variety of specialized options for situations such as small business owners in the form of microloans.
+However, people who are setting up a business in Thailand for the first time are likely to find that the main obstacle in obtaining a small business loan navigating the way through an often very tough lending period.

 It was announced in 2015 by Thailand’s securities and exchange commission that it now allows foreign firms to launch initial public offerings – known as IPOs – in the country and list on the Stock Exchange of Thailand.
-This is part of the rapidly growing trend for Thailand to establish itself as a centre of fundraising for companies in neighbouring countries such as Cambodia, Laos, Myanmar and Vietnam as well as in the Chinese south-western province of Yunnan.
+This is part of the rapidly growing trend for Thailand to establish itself as a center of fundraising for companies in neighboring countries such as Cambodia, Laos, Myanmar, and Vietnam as well as in the Chinese south-western province of Yunnan.

 However, it can also be advantageous for foreign companies who are planning to do business in Thailand and require public funding to help get them off the ground.

 The Thai Credit Guarantee Corp is now making it easier for local Small Market Enterprises, commonly known as SMEs, to attract debt from banks.
 At the current time, it is difficult to secure even a small loan from the bank for business, despite the financial history and size of the business, without collateral.
 This special program aims to make the process easier and it is certainly worth looking into, although it may take a little time before all of the components are in place.